USS Arleigh Burke

-USS Arleigh Burke (DDG-51), named for Admiral Arleigh A. Burke, USN (1901–1996), is the lead ship of the Aegis guided missile destroyer.
+USS Arleigh Burke (DDG-51), named for Admiral Arleigh A. Burke, USN (1901–1996), is the lead ship of the of Aegis guided missile destroyer.
 She is of the Flight I variant.
 She was laid down by the Bath Iron Works company at Bath, Maine, on 6 December 1988; launched on 16 September 1989; and commissioned on 4 July 1991.

 Arleigh Burkes designers incorporated many lessons learned by the Royal Navy during the Falklands campaign and from the guided-missile cruisers.
 The Ticonderoga-class cruisers were becoming too expensive to continue building and too difficult to upgrade.
 Arleigh Burke was the first modern destroyer designed with features meant to lower its radar cross-section, which improves a ship's ability to evade radar detection.
 She also used a slightly downgraded version of the Aegis Combat System, which allows for launching, tracking, and evading missiles simultaneously.
 Her all-steel construction provides good protection for her superstructure, while her Collective Protection System allows her to operate in environments contaminated by chemical, biological, or radiological materials.